Microbial-Explicit-Model/MEMC/README.md

 # The parameter values can be view using by indexing into the MEND_config object
 print(MEND_config$params)
 #>    parameter                                              description
-#> 1        V_p        maximum specific decomposition rate for POM by EP
+#> 1        V_p        maximum specific decomposition rate for POC by EP
-#> 2        K_p        half-saturation constant for decomposition of POM
+#> 2        K_p        half-saturation constant for decomposition of POC
-#> 3        V_m        maximum specific decomposition rate for MOM by EM
+#> 3        V_m        maximum specific decomposition rate for MOC by EM
-#> 4        K_m        half-saturation constant for decomposition of MOM
+#> 4        K_m        half-saturation constant for decomposition of MOC
 #> 5        V_d       maximum specific uptake rate of D for growth of MB
 #> 6        K_d half-saturation constant of uptake of D for growth of MB
-#> 7        f_d                fraction of decomposed P allocated to DOM
+#> 7        f_d                fraction of decomposed P allocated to DOC
-#> 8        g_d                      fraction of dead B allocated to DOM
+#> 8        g_d                      fraction of dead B allocated to DOC
 #> 9       p_ep                      fraction of mR for production of EP
 #> 10      p_em                      fraction of mR for production of EM
 #> 11      r_ep                                      turnover rate of EP